STUDENT CONDUCT PROCEDURE

 c.
 Committee Discretion: The Student Misconduct Committee may, at its discretion, impose a lesser penalty in consideration of the nature and severity of the misconduct, mitigating circumstances, or patterns of repetition.

 d.
-Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify them that a third incident has occurred.
+Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify him/her that a 3rd incident has occurred.
 The Student Misconduct Committee will issue a formal decision letter to the Student.

 e.
 Record: A copy of the decision from the Student Misconduct Committee is submitted to ARD for inclusion in the official Student file and reflection of the grade and appropriate indicators on the transcript, as applicable.